ro-sanda/Z--explorer/README.md

 Every reference point in parameter space should be set in a different row.
 There is no limit in the number of reference points (i.e. rows) that can be explored.

-For users who prefer *Z'-explorer-BR*, the following per-line information must be included in */incard/card_1.dat* (separated by spaces, no tabs):
+For users who prefer *Z'-explorer-BR*, the following per-line information must be included in */incard/card_1.dat* (separated by spaces, no tabs), being cautiously to satisfy the narrow-width approximation:

 M  σ(Z')  BR(jj)  BR(bb)  BR(tt)  BR(ee)  BR(μμ)  BR(ττ)  BR(inv)  BR(WW)  BR(Zh)  BR(xx)